Frequently-Asked Questions

 Still worried that your program won’t be effective if your kid won’t participate?
 Check out the Yelp review from Pamela P!

-If you do enroll in a coaching program but choose to discontinue the program within the first half of the program,* we will refund your program fees minus the value of the sessions already attended;** minus an additional $150 administrative fee; and minus any third-party credit-card processing fees we may have paid when we took your payment.
+If you enroll in a coaching program but choose to discontinue the program within the first half of the program,* we will refund your program fees minus the value of the sessions already attended;** minus an additional $150 administrative fee; and minus any third-party credit-card processing fees we may have paid when we took your payment.

 We include this “halfway” piece to encourage you to engage with the program on a regular basis, and/or if you’re at all ambivalent about engagement, to develop clarity around this sooner rather than later, as this clarity is very helpful to you and us.
 For these reasons, we do not provide refunds to clients who discontinue their program after the halfway period.
 However, clients who discontinue after this period are welcome to continue their program at a later date, provided they re-enroll within three months of the discontinuation date.